navisk13/navisk13.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 👋 Hello!
-I'm Navaneeth, a cybersecurity enthusiast with a passion for technology.
+I'm Navaneeth (Navi), a cybersecurity enthusiast with a passion for technology.
 I currently work as a Software Engineer with The Centre for Research on Engineering Software Technologies (CREST) at The University of Adelaide.

 🎓 I hold a master's degree in cybersecurity from The University of Adelaide, complemented by a bachelor's degree in computer science and engineering from Amrita Vishwa Vidyapeetham, India.